nimbix/jardoc/docs/cicd.md

 *App ID* is a mandatory parameter and must be all lowercase, consisting of letters, numbers, and/or underscores, to give your application an identifier in the system.
 It's recommended that this be a short identifier as it's used for API calls as well as displayed at the bottom of the application launcher in the *PushToCompute&trade;* page for quick reference.  **You may not change this value once set.**

-*Docker Repository* is the image in the Docker Registry, including optional tags (default is `latest`) pull from in order to create the application.
+*Docker Repository* is the image in the Docker Registry, including optional tags (default is `latest`) to pull from in order to create the application.
 If you are building the application on JARVICE, it's also the Docker image to push to (see pipeline above).
 This value would be the same as you would pass to the `docker pull` command on the local shell, for example.
 You may change this value later if needed.

 Example 1: push builds to and pull image from *repo/image:latest* ('latest' is implicit if no tags are specified):